 Step 3: Choose Your Distribution Model

 Three options.
-Managed: $2K to $10K/mo retainer for 200 to 400 clips/week with cross-platform native upload.
-In-house: hire a clipping editor at $4K to $8K/mo plus tooling.
-Hybrid: AI tool subscription at $30/mo (OpusClip, Vizard) plus an internal QA pass.
-The DIY low-budget play, popularised by Sebastian Chiriac, runs at roughly $140/mo across a stacked AI workflow but caps at 50 to 100 clips/month with manual QA.
+Managed: an estimated $2K to $10K/mo retainer for 200 to 400 clips/week with cross-platform native upload.
+In-house: hire a clipping editor at an estimated $4K to $8K/mo plus tooling.
+Hybrid: AI tool subscription at around $30/mo (OpusClip, Vizard) plus an internal QA pass.
+The DIY low-budget play, popularised by Sebastian Chiriac, runs at an estimated $140/mo across a stacked AI workflow but caps at 50 to 100 clips/month with manual QA.
 Above that volume, managed wins on cost-per-qualified-view; below, AI tools win on absolute cost.
 The managed lane productized at FORKOFF ships through the clipping agency surface and the podcast clipping vertical.

 Step 4: Commit to Compounding